city

-Carrying a Concealed Weapon PC 25400
+Carrying a Concealed Weapon Lawyer

 California has a complex set of gun laws and firearm restrictions.
 Specifically, prosecutors and law enforcement in the state take a tough stance on carrying a concealed weapon, which is a crime under Penal Code 25400.
 Carrying a concealed firearm is against carry laws in almost all situations, even if you own the gun legally.